-This planPlan applies to a fuel supply emergency that: (a) is expected to continue for potentially of an unknown duration, (bthat: (a) cannot be remedied by alternative sources of fuel, capacity and/or energy, and (eb) will potentially result in widespread electricity shortagesoutages if no action is taken.
+This Planplan applies to a fuel supply emergency, potentially of an unknown duration, that: (a) cannot be remedied by alternative sources of fuel, capacity and/or energy, and (b) will potentially result in widespread outages if no action is taken.

-The planPlan addresses both a TEC fuel supply emergency, fuel supply shortages for other Florida utilities, and a fuel supply emergency declared by the Governor of the state of Florida ("Governor"), as noted in Sections IV and VII herein.
+The Planplan addresses both a TEC fuel supply emergency, fuel supply shortages for other Florida utilities, and a fuel supply emergency declared by the Governor of the state of Florida ("Governor"), as noted in Sections IV and VII herein.

 IV.
-NOTIFICATION, RESPONSIBILITY & DECLARATION A. Notification Groups
+NOTIFICATION, RESPONSIBILITY & DECLARATION

+A. Notification Groups

-The identification of each group applies also to any group member designeesmember's designee.
+The identification of each group applies also to any group member's designee.

 - a.
-Group 1 is the Senior Vice President, Marketing, Customer Service, Business Development & Fuels Operations; Energy Supply; Managing Director of Fuels; Wholesale Power and Planning; the Director of Resource Planning; Portfolio Optimization; and the Director of Transmission. - b.
-Group 2 is the Vice President, Marketing, Customer Service, Business Development & Fuels Operations; Experience and the Vice President of Energy Supply; and the Senior Vice President of Electric and Gas Delivery.
+Group 1 is the Senior Vice President, Energy Supply; Managing Director of Fuels, Natural Gas and Wholesale Power and Planning; the trading, Director of Portfolio Optimization Natural Gas & Wholesale Power Trading; and the Director of Transmission. - b.
+Group 2 is the Vice President, Customer Experience Service, Vice President of Regulatory Affairs and the Vice President of Electric Delivery.